WELCOME TO THE HANDBOOK!

 Cassan National Park ↟ Fictional Location ↟ Camp Mustelid Section ↟

 Cassan National Park is the wilderness where Camp Mustelid is located.
-This area of protected land spans across 50,000 acres and exists in a largely coniferous forest with a colder climate.
-It is geographically set in a spot where many eastern/western real-life North American wildlife species intersect and coexist, and borders a great lake known as Lake Cedarstipple.
+This area of protected land spans across 50,000 acres and exists in a largely coniferous forest in the northern region of Ryeland.
+It is geographically set in an area known for abundant bogs, rivers and lakes, bordering several great lakes including Lake Cedarstipple.
 The park is known for its breathtaking natural beauty and scenic campsites along the Troutwhisker Mountain range, attracting visitors from all over the globe to take part in all the experiences it has to offer.
-Formally the epicenter of robust industrial operations that caused immense environmental damage centuries before the land became a protected forest, Cassan National Park has also been the subject of many essays on conservation and stewardship, serving as an example of how people can take a damaged ecosystem and bring it back to its original glory.
+Formally the epicenter of robust industrial operations that caused immense environmental damage to the park centuries before the land became a protected forest, Cassan National Park has also been the subject of many essays on conservation and stewardship, serving as an example of how people can take a damaged ecosystem and bring it back to its original glory.
 However, due to its industrial history, most of Cassan’s old-growth forest has been chopped or burned away, with surviving ancient conifer trees only finding refuge deep within the woods.
 These include trees that are assumed to be thousands of years old that are now kept in restricted areas that are not open to the public.
-This is in order to ensure their safety and continued prosperity, but tourists and locals alike can still see their towering crowns from distant telescopes and monocular scopes.
+This is in order to ensure their safety and continued prosperity, but tourists and locals alike can still see their towering crowns from distant telescopes and monoculars.

 Cassan's Bane Mold ↟ Fictional Fungi ↟ Camp Mustelid Section ↟